victornas91/victornas91/README.md

 **`Future Polymath`**

-Attention: looking for an internship in IT Support, Software Developer or DevOps, preferably in the areas of Cloud Computing or Machine Learning.
+Attention: looking for an internship in IT Support or Software Developer, preferably in the areas of Embedded Systems, Systems Development, Cloud Computing or Machine Learning.

 More than 10 years working with computer maintenance and support, in addition to administrative routines and teaching English as a second language.
 And more than 5 years improving myself in software / hardware development and IT infrastructure.
 I'm always updating my profile here, so don't be surprised if you visit again and several things have changed!

-I'm focusing now on operating systems (kernels and drivers), Information Security (Reverse Engineering and Malware Analysis) and Internet of Things (ARM architecture, PCB design, Mobile Apps) and DevOps.
+I'm focusing now on changing career to work with systems development (kernels, drivers and embedded software), Information Security (Reverse Engineering and Malware Analysis in Mobile Apps) and Machine Learning (Deep Learning applied to Games and Computer Vision).

+While these are not my main goals, I also have experience with backend development with Python and backend + mobile app development with C#.

 Because I have this macro view of things in the technology area, I created a free mentoring project for beginners in the IT career, where I show the different paths a beginner can take and which technologies they should follow.
 Get in touch here on chat so we can chat!